Punishment and the state based on Australian law

 Document 1

 Moreover, it examines the possible advantages and disadvantages of privatizing gaols.
 It also explains why community correction orders may be a more suitable sentence option for non-dangerous offenders than a sentence of time in gaol.
 Additionally, it identifies aspects of Foucault's theories applied in the NSW Drug Court, and limitations inherent in the NSW Drug Court.
 In conclusion, it provides answers to the ten multiple choice questions.
 New Right criminological thinking requires ‘tough on crime’ policing practices and laws to be adopted and followed.
 M. Home detention is a much cheaper option for incarcerating an offender than prison.
 However the price the offender pays in the loss of their human rights and liberty is too high a price for the offender to pay.
+Discuss the possible advantages and disadvantages of home detention.

 Sign up to view the full document!